Kelly Zhang: ByteDance

 Tuba was acquired by ByteDance in 2014, where Zhang had begun working as a product manager.
 Zhang was then put in charge of ByteDance's user-generated content business.
-She has been credited for the success of Douyin, which launched in September 2016, and was named CEO of Douyin in March 2018.
-During Zhang's tenure as Douyin CEO, she worked to build Douyin's presence in Chinese cities by developing partnerships with international luxury fashion and sports brands.
+She has been credited for the success of Douyin, which was launched in September 2016, and was named the CEO of Douyin in March, 2018.
+During Zhang's tenure as Douyin's CEO, she worked to build Douyin's presence in Chinese cities by developing partnerships with international luxury fashion and sports brands.
 Zhang was also responsible for other ByteDance brands such as Huoshan Video, photo editor Qingyan and video editor Jianying.

 In March 2020, Zhang became CEO of ByteDance's China business.
 In January 2021, Zhang was responsible for the rollout of Douyin Pay, a built-in service to allow Douyin users to buy goods and services within the app.